This page may contain affiliate links. Learn More.

 Hand strength is a big deal.
 Kids need to be able to have enough hand strength for handwriting and many times they go to school lacking in this area.
+It’s important to work on this skill when running a home daycare.

 I teach kids in my in home daycare and usually, when my kid’s parents go to their first parent-teacher conference, the teacher says, where were they before this?
 My parents tell them Little Sprouts and they say, man, they did a great job preparing them for school.
 I hear this a lot.